← Back to research

 IsolationmicroVMs (hardware-level)

-HibernationAuto-sleep with quick resume
+HibernationAuto-sleep with sub-second resume

 Open SourceNo (proprietary)